myclabs/jquery.confirm/README.md

 - `confirmButton`: Label of the confirm button
 - `cancelButton`: Label of the cancel button
 - `post`: If false (default) and no confirm handler is set, redirects the user to the URL of the button/link with a GET request.
 If true, redirects with a POST request (like a form submission).
+- `submitForm`: If false (default) it has no effect.
+If true, it submit the form target element.
 - `confirmButtonClass`: HTML class for the confirmation button, defaults to `btn-primary`.
 - `cancelButtonClass`: HTML class for the cancel button, defaults to `btn-default`.
 - `dialogClass`: HTML class for the dialog, defaults to `modal-dialog`.